 Every hotelier aims to improve the experience for guests while simultaneously building a profitable business.
 Voice technologies have proven to support this mission.
 Whether guests are asking for directions to local spots, recommendations for where to go to dinner, or simply requesting for a toothbrush or extra towels, voice technology is the most frictionless way to boost engagement and make the stay more memorable and fun.
 Hotel staff are finding voice technology to enable more effective and impactful guest service.

 To invest or not invest in voice technology?
 The answer is clear, and the future is now.

 Kay Bailey Hutchison Convention Center Dallas — Dallas, TX United States

 David BergerMore from David Berger

 Volara is THE provider of custom voice-based solutions for the hospitality industry.
+It"s the only provider of voice-based solutions to the hospitality industry with the Alexa for Business Service Delivery Designation from Amazon.
+Volara is also a launch partner of Alexa for Hospitality, Google"s Hotel Solution, and Google Assistant Interpreter Mode.
 Volara's proprietary software creates a hotel business tool atop the leading smart speakers and natural language processing platforms.
-Volara's proven best practices ensure high utilization rates and an optimal guest experience that creates personal and remarkable engagement with brands.
-More than 10 million people have used voiced-based solutions powered by Volara.
-To learn more about Volara, visit:www.volara.io.
+Volara's proven best practices ensure high utilisation rates and an optimal guest experience that creates personal and remarkable engagement with brands.
+Volara is the largest manager of Alexa and Google Assistant solutions in the enterprise today and over 20 million people have used voiced-based solutions powered by Volara.
+To learn more about Volara, visit https://volara.io.